qwwwest/filemanager/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
+Note you must also have a regular Apache running to run the PHP script.

 ### `npm run build`